Nationwide Children's Hospital Championship

 The Nationwide Children's Hospital Championship is a golf tournament on the Korn Ferry Tour.
 It was played for the first time in July 2007 at The Ohio State University Golf Club's Scarlet Course in Upper Arlington, Ohio.
 Jack Nicklaus, a former Ohio State golfer and Upper Arlington native, serves as honorary host of the event.

 The first six years of the event were unique in that it invited the top collegiate golfers to compete.
 Amateurs won two of the six events.

 Since 2013, it is part of the Korn Ferry Tour Finals and the field consists of the top 75 players from the Korn Ferry Tour money list and the players ranked 126 to 200 on the PGA Tour's FedEx Cup points list at the start of the Finals.

 The 2017 purse was $1,000,000, with a $180,000 winner's share.

 Winners

-Bolded golfers graduated to the PGA Tour via the Korn Ferry Tour regular-season money list, in years that the event was not part of the Korn Ferry Tour Finals.
-In years that the event has been part of the Finals, all winners and runners-up have earned PGA Tour cards.
+Bolded golfers graduated to the PGA Tour via the Korn Ferry Tour regular-season money list, in years that the event was not part of the old Korn Ferry Tour Finals system.
+In years that the event was part of that system, all winners and runners-up earned PGA Tour cards.